 You will have access to online resources through the myRMIT student portal.

-RMIT works closely with its industry partners to ensure that this program is consistent with industry needs.
-This program maintains strong links with the community services sector through facilitation and course design, development, delivery and assessment.
+RMIT works closely with its industry partners to ensure that the program is aligned with industry needs.
+This program maintains strong links with the community services sector through course design, development, delivery and assessment.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-In addition to face to face learning, students will be required to complete a 100 hour industry placement to complement what you're learning in class.
+In addition to face-to-face learning, students will be required to complete a 100-hour industry placement to complement classroom learning.

-Graduates of the program may be employed as a case worker, community support worker, drug and alcohol worker, family support worker, needle & syringe program worker, outreach worker.
+Graduates of the program may be employed as case workers, community support workers, drug and alcohol workers, family support workers, needle and syringe program workers and outreach workers.

 Professional recognition and accreditation